JugalBoro/Social-Media-App/README.md

-# cross-blog-platform
+# social-media-app
-This is cross-blog-platform.
+This is social-media-platform.